Portugal in 2 Weeks

 At Largo do Carmo you’ll find (along with jacaranda trees) the headquarters of the National Guard and the ruins of Convento do Carmo, destroyed in the 1755 earthquake.
 This cathedral was left standing with Gothic arches pointing towards the sky.
 It’s an enjoyable stroll along the open air nave.

-Next head along the right side of the convent to the top of the Elevador de Santa Justa, built by Gustav Eiffel (yes, the same one who built the Eiffel Tower).
+Next head along the right side of the convent to the top of the Elevador de Santa Justa, built by Gustav Eiffel (yes, the same one who designed the Eiffel Tower).
 This elevator connects the lower and upper parts of the town.
 From the top of the elevator you’ll get another fine view of the city.

 From here, head back to the outdoor bar behind the Convento do Carmo for a pre-dinner drink.